One of the things that confuses people the most when talking about .NET is understanding the different types of .NET that exist.

 Unity | 🟠 2021.2 |

-- But it loses compatibility with versions prior to the one I mention.
+- But it loses compatibility with versions prior to the one I indicate

-If you have to use .NET Standard, version 2.0 is the best compromise between features and compatibility.
+If you need to use .NET Standard, version 2.0 offers the best compromise between features and compatibility

 .NET

-As I said before, the previous “didn’t go so well.”
-So it was decided to reunify it into .NET (just that).
-Since version .NET 5 and successive versions, the .NET ecosystem has been unified into a single platform.
+As I mentioned earlier, the previous iteration “didn’t go well.”
+So it was decided to reunify it into .NET (plain).
+Since version .NET 5 and successive versions, the .NET ecosystem has been united into a single platform.